 Many people rely on quick, processed foods for meals and snacks.
 Since these products often contain added sugar, it makes up a large proportion of their daily calorie intake.

-Experts believe that sugar consumption is a major cause of obesity and many chronic diseases, such as diabetes.
+Experts believe that sugar consumption is a major cause of obesity and many chronic diseases, such as type 2 diabetes (

 Here are 11 reasons why eating too much sugar is bad for your health.